SachinTP02/Online-Project-Management-Tool---FSAD/readme.md

 - Request Body:
 -
 {
-  "name": "Implement register Feature",
+  "name": "Design Database Schema",
-  "description": "Create register screen and integrate with backend", "projectId": 2,
+  "description": "Create and finalize the DB schema for the new feature.", "projectId": 2,
   "milestoneId": 2,
-  "assignedUserId": 4
+  "assignedUserIds": [10, 11]
 }

 - Sample Response:
 -
 {
-  "id": 2,
+  "id": 3,
-  "name": "Implement register Feature",
+  "name": "Design Database Schema",
-  "description": "Create register screen and integrate with backend", "project": {
+  "description": "Create and finalize the DB schema for the new feature.", "project": {
     "id": 2,
     "name": "Project Apollo",